golevelup/nestjs/packages/rabbitmq/README.md

   payload: {
     request: 'val',
   },
-  timeout : 10000, // optional timeout for how long the request
+  timeout: 10000, // optional timeout for how long the request
   // should wait before failing if no response is received });
 ```